Scholarships & Youth Programs

 Youth Tour

-In 2023, Great Lakes Energy will send four students, from June 14-18, to Washington, D.C. to participate in our first Rural Electric Youth Tour in more than two years!
+In 2026, Great Lakes Energy will send four students, from June 14-20, to Washington, D.C. to participate in our Electric Cooperative Youth Tour!

 Highlights of the trip include: